theadityadongre/Simon-Game/README.md

-This is a Simon Memory Game buit with jQuery, JavaScript, HTML & CSS.
+This is a Simon Memory Game built with jQuery, JavaScript, HTML & CSS.
 Play Guide - you have to follow the pattern it shows.